velastack/patterns/README.md

 Each modification should have an extensive test suite with `fixtures/expect` and `fixtures/original` to ensure that the modifications work across a wide range of project setups.

+Modifiers call `formatLikeSource(sf)` (`src/runtime/ts-morph-helpers.ts`) rather than `sf.formatText()`, whose
+four-space default re-indents every line of a tab-indented file; a project without prettier has nothing to put that back. `withInMemoryScript` takes the shared indent off a `<script>` body before ts-morph sees it and puts it back afterwards, so an added import lines up with its neighbours.

 ### Preview-Modifies

 The `preview-modifies` directory is the mock modify output used only for previews.
 It's bundled in the same way as the `creates` directory.